ThanhNg224/VideoCallSample/README.md

-📱 Android Kiosk Video Call App
+📱 Android Video Call App

 This is a custom-built Android application designed for kiosk devices (landscape tablets) to initiate and receive secure video calls using the Stringee SDK.
 It features: